 In a reversal of roles, Phineas uses a stethoscope to listen to Dr. Lee’s heart.

-In immunotherapy, a patient’s own immune cells are modified — in Phineas’s case, T cells — helping them identify and attack cancer cells.
+In this type of immunotherapy, called CAR T cell therapy, a patient’s own immune cells are modified — in Phineas’ case, T cells — and turned into the special CAR T cells, which identify and attack cancer cells.

 T cells are part of your body’s natural defenses.
 They kill things that your immune system recognizes as a threat.
 Unfortunately, cancer has figured out how to fly under the immune system’s radar and evade T cells.